I love writing referral fee checks to other lawyers.

 each participating lawyer or law firm shall sign the contract with the client and shall agree to assume joint legal responsibility to the client for the performance of the services in question as if each were partners of the other lawyer or law firm involved.

 You will sign our contract.
-We simply won’t have you sign a co-counsel agreement, and leave you in the dark as to what our contract says.
-Many other personal injury do this.
-They just have you sign an addendum that states your fee percentage.
+We simply won’t have you sign a separate co-counsel agreement, and leave you in the dark as to what our contract says.

 When the bar looks at the fee contract, it has language that renders it void.
 Now you are out on your big fee.

 With us, you will get a copy of the contract.
 If you refer us a case, our contract states that: